Composition, form of production and packaging

 APPLICATION FOR FUNCTIONS OF THE LIVER

+In patients with impaired renal function, the interval between doses should be increased and a smaller dose should be used.
 With KK 50-20 ml / min, the first dose is 500 mg in the first 24 hours, then 250 mg once or twice a day, depending on the pathogen, localization and severity of the infection.

 After hemodialysis or permanent ambulatory peritoneal dialysis (CAPD), no additional doses are required.